daisvke/Arachnida/README.md

 - **`Scorpion`**: A utility for viewing metadata from image files and searching strings in them.
 - **`Scorpion Viewer`**: A more advanced tool for displaying, deleting, and modifying metadata in image files.

+This project is provided for educational and research purposes only.

 ## Testing

 You can run basic tests with: